TheCaffeineDev/Deep-Learning-With-Keras/README.md

  3.  **CNN: Image Classification**

      The dataset i have used is from Kaggle.
 It was uploaded by Kaggle user rhammel and has 32,000 labeled satellite images of airplanes.
 By “labeled” I mean that a human being has combed through the images, identified the regions that contain airplanes, and then neatly organized them in an easy to understand format.
-Itis available at https://www.kaggle.com/rhammell/planesnet/home
+It is available at https://www.kaggle.com/rhammell/planesnet/home

       **Problem Statement**